What categories of telework are outlined in the current HHS 990-2 Policy?

 Note that to be eligible for telework, the employee must have a performance plan in place and be performing at least at the fully successful level and participation is not expected to diminish organizational performance.
 For new employees, supervisors may determine whether the employee is performing successfully, based on PMAP standards and any initial work product, instead of waiting until the official rating period.

-Can a telework agreement be terminated?
+Can an ad hoc/situational telework agreement be terminated?

-• If telework diminishes employee or agency performance, even after attempts to mitigate such diminishment have been attempted.
+- If telework diminishes employee or agency performance, even after attempts to mitigate such diminishment have been attempted.

-• If the employee is disciplined for misconduct, receives a performance counseling memorandum and/or is on an Opportunity to Demonstrate Acceptable Performance
+- If the employee is disciplined for misconduct, receives a performance counseling memorandum and/or is on an Opportunity to Demonstrate Acceptable Performance.

 Can an employee telework with a dependent in the household?

 Telework is not a substitute for dependent care.
 Employees may not telework with the intent of or for the sole purpose of meeting their dependent care responsibilities while performing official duties.
-While performing official duties, teleworkers and remote workers are expected to arrange for dependent care just as they would if they were working at an agency worksite; however, telework may be used as part of a more flexible work arrangement.
+While performing official duties, teleworkers are expected to arrange for dependent care just as they would if they were working at an agency worksite; however, telework may be used as part of a more flexible work arrangement.

 If the employee has been officially disciplined how does this impact eligibility?